 The confidentiality of a patient’s record is safeguarded in the following ways:

 - Medical records are stored in a secure manner that allows access to authorized personnel only.

 - Protected Health Information (PHI) is protected against unauthorized or inadvertent disclosure, and staff receives periodic training in confidentiality of patient information.

 - Medical records are safeguarded against loss or destruction and are maintained according to state requirements.
 At a minimum, medical records must be maintained for at least 10 years or until the patient reaches the age of majority plus six years, whichever is longer.

 Maintenance of Records and Audits Medical and Other Records

 Providers must maintain all medical and other records in accordance with the terms of their Professional Provider Agreement and the Provider Manual.
-Subject to applicable state or federal confidentiality or privacy laws, IBC or its designated representatives, and designated representatives of local, state, and federal regulatory agencies having jurisdiction over IBC, shall have access to provider records, on request, at the provider’s place of business during normal business hours, to inspect and review and make copies of such records at no cost to the Plan.
-When requested by IBC or its designated representatives, or designated representatives of local, state, or federal regulatory agencies, the provider shall produce copies of any such records and will permit access to the original medical records for comparison purposes within the requested time frames and, if requested, shall submit to examination under oath regarding the same.
+Subject to applicable state or federal confidentiality or privacy laws, Independence or its designated representatives, and designated representatives of local, state, and federal regulatory agencies having jurisdiction over Independence, shall have access to provider records, on request, at the provider’s place of business during normal business hours, to inspect and review and make copies of such records at no cost to the Plan.
+When requested by Independence or its designated representatives, or designated representatives of local, state, or federal regulatory agencies, the provider shall produce copies of any such records and will permit access to the original medical records for comparison purposes within the requested time frames and, if requested, shall submit to examination under oath regarding the same.